MicrosoftDocs/security/security-docs/operations/siem-workspace.md

     - Disadvantages:

        - May not meet governance requirements.
-       - There is a bandwidth cost between regions.
+       - There's a bandwidth cost between regions.

 - Single tenant with regional Log Analytics workspaces.